 After waiting 72 hours after the well development, ASE will sample the monitoring wells.
 Prior to purging and sampling, the groundwater surface in each well will be checked for sheen or free-floating hydrocarbons. thickness of any free-floating hydrocarbons will be measured with an acrylic bailer which will be lowered slowly to the groundwater surface and filled approximately half full for direct observation.
-ASE will also measure the depth to groundwater in all site wells prior to purging water from any Prior to sampling, each well will be purged of at least four well casing volumes of groundwater.
-The temperature, pH and electrical conductivity of evacuated water will be monitored during the well purging, and purging will continue beyond four well casing volumes if these parameters have not stabilized.
-Groundwater samples will be collected from each well using disposable polyethylene bailers.
-Groundwater will be decanted from the bailers into 40-ml glass volatile organic analysis (VOA) vials (sealed without headspace) and 1-liter amber glass containers, preserved with hydrochloric acid as necessary, and labeled with the site location, sample designation, date and time the samples were collected, and the initials of the person collecting the samples.
-The samples will then be placed on ice for transport to the analytical laboratory under chain of Purged groundwater will be stored on-site in sealed and labeled DOT 17H drums for disposal by the client at a later date.
+ASE will also measure the depth to groundwater in all site wells prior to purging water from any well.
+Prior to sampling, each well will be purged of at least four well The temperature, pH and electrical casing volumes of groundwater. conductivity of evacuated water will be monitored during the well purging, and purging will continue beyond four well casing volumes if these parameters have not stabilized.
+Groundwater samples will be collected from each well using disposable polyethylene Groundwater will be decanted from the bailers into 40-ml glass volatile organic analysis (VOA) vials, preserved with hydrochloric acid, sealed without headspace and labeled with the site location, sample designation, date and time the samples were collected, and the initials of the person collecting the samples.
+The samples will then be placed into an ice chest with ice for transport to the analytical laboratory under chain of custody.
+Purged groundwater will be stored temporarily on-site in sealed and labeled 55-gallon steel drums until off-site disposal can be arranged.